-The Centre is managed by co-Directors Professors Daryll Hull and Lucy Taksa, and Deputy Directors Professor Jean-Philippe Deranty and A/Professor Louise Thornthwaite, with input from a Standing Committee.
+The Centre is managed by co-Directors Professor Daryll Hull and Professor Lucy Taksa, and Deputy Directors Professor Jean-Philippe Deranty and Professor Louise Thornthwaite, with input from a Standing Executive Committee.
 For details on the Management Team members, please refer to our Core Members or hyperlinks to Macquarie Profiles below.

 The Centre’s staff includes two postdoctoral fellows, a project grants officer and an administrative assistant.

 The Centre’s management team is supported by an International Scholarly Advisory Committee and an Industry Advisory Committee.

 Harold Quinton Chair in Business Policy, Professor of Management and Organization, of Environmental Studies, and of Sociology, Marshall School of Business, University of Southern California, Los Angeles, USA